BoyangQiu/enigma/readme.md

 - **static**
 - **saved_model**

+The `Notebooks` folder is a compilation of my end-to-end workflow for this project.
+It includes detailed documentation of the code as well as my thought process throughout.
+It is intended to answer any outstanding questions about the project, code or project flow.

-Files in the `Notebooks` folder are not necessary for the application to run.
+The Files in the `Notebooks` folder are not necessary for the application to run.

 Once the files and folders have been downloaded and set up, you may run the `flask_app.py` script.